Activiti/activiti-7-developers-guide/blueprints/trending-topic-campaigns/TrendingTopicCampaigns.md

 This intermediate layer of Cloud Connectors enable us to scale the process runtime independently from how they interact with other service.
 It also serves as a great place to add some technical and business details about each of these interactions.
 We need to consider that in real life interactions we might have SLAs and policies to limit or control these external services interactions.
 Activiti Cloud Connectors helps you to add these complex controls in a way that they are completely decoupled from your processes executions.

-As you can imagine this Runtime Bundle will end up containerized into a Docker Image that we can deploy and scale independently.
-We generate this docker image using the Fabric8 Docker Maven Plugin.
+We can easily build a docker image from our Runtime Bundle that we can deploy and scale independently if we are targeting an orchestrator such as Kubernetes.
+We generate this docker image using the Fabric8 Docker Maven Plugin, which is configured to generate the image after the Java application is packaged by maven.
+Notice that we can use the Fabric8 Plugin also to publish/deploy the image to a Docker Registry such as Docker Hub, which allow us to deploy all our components in a remote environment without the need of building each docker image locally in that remote environment.

-# Connectors
+# Activiti Cloud Connectors
+Activiti Cloud Connectors provides a clean way to define system to system interactions.
+On this BluePrint Activiti Cloud Connectors are used heavily to feed the campaigns with data that needs to be processed by our Campaign's business processes.
+In the following sections we describe these connectors which all share the same approach.

-### Twitter Activiti Cloud Connector
+## Twitter Activiti Cloud Connector
 First of all we need to tap into the Twitter Stream to consume tweets.
 For doing that we will use [Twitter4J](http://twitter4j.org/en/configuration.html) and because we are consuming data from an external system we will create an Activiti Cloud Connector to deal with all the Twitter interactions.

 Our Twitter Activiti Cloud Connector will be in charge of tapping into the Twitter Stream, route tweets based on their language and Tweet the rewards for the winners of each campaign.